miservers/miservers.github.io/docs/middleware/websphere.md

 ### Provisioning Staging Machine
 For provisioning the Adminitrator Staging Machine:
-- install the Packaging Utility to create repositories used to deploy the packages.
+- install the Packaging Utility to create local **repositories** used to deploy the packages on target machines.
 - Use Http/Https: you should setup an http server.
+Example here by [nginx](/docs/middleware/nginx)
 - Optionaly you can use Network Share or FTP to access the repository instead of http

 ### Provisioning the Target Machine